harikrishnan-kp/Learn-C/macros.md

 ﻿**Macros and its types in C**
-    • In C, a macro is a piece of code in a program that is replaced by the value of the macro.
+    - In C, a macro is a piece of code in a program that is replaced by the value of the macro.
-    • Macro is defined by #define directive.
+    - Macro is defined by #define directive.
 Whenever a macro name is encountered by the compiler, it replaces the name with the definition of the macro.
-    • Macro definitions need not be terminated by a semi-colon(;).
+    - Macro definitions need not be terminated by a semi-colon.

+	 syntax
+	 #define token value

      Example
-      # define date 31
+     #define date 31

  - The #define  directive is used to create a macro, which is a rule that the preprocessor follows to perform a text substitution.
  - #define date 31 means that everywhere the preprocessor sees the token date in the code, it will replace it with 31 before the actual compilation process begins.
 This substitution is purely textual and occurs before the compiler sees the code.
 As a result, date  doesn't have a type and doesn't occupy memory as a variable.

 **Types of macros in c**
  - object like macros